emberjs/rfcs/text/0860-ember-data-request-service.md

   - `store.queryRecord`
   - `store.saveRecord`

+Users that want to maintain these finder methods for longer would be able to add them back within their own application or library if desired; however, because these methods cannot easily utilize the full feature set of the cache, pagination, or request-manager we expect that their utility will diminish quickly.

 ### Migrating Away from Serializers

-We do not intend to provide an alternative to Serializers in any form.
+We do not intend to provide a direct replacement of Serializers in any form.
 Instead, given the current power and flexibility of the Cache, we recommend aligning the Cache implementation with your API implementation.

 If data normalization is still needed, we recommend writing a few helper functions that a handler can use to quickly transform the data as necessary.
+Due to having better context of the request, and due to the much smaller surface area to reason about, writing a function to transform data between formats should prove to be simple, quick and effective.
 We expect some addons may be created that offer helper functions for common transformations.

 Since Serializers will not be officially deprecated until some point after 6.0, we feel that this is more than ample time for applications and addons to explore this space and either become comfortable with the realization that such data transformation is largely unecessary and wasteful or can be done via much simpler and surgical mechanisms.

+Of course, users can always choose to continue using Serializers (and Adapters) forever.
+Their deprecation within EmberData will be scoped to (1) EmberData itself no longer being aware of the concept and (2) the `adapter` and `serializer` packages being deprecated.

+If desired, other libraries could take on support of these packages, and make use of public APIs to restore these behaviors, utilizing the same public APIs EmberData will use to support them until deprecated.
+We suspect, however, the insane improvement in ergonomics and feature-set that this shift brings will –over the course of the few years prior to full removal– prove to users that the Adapter and Serializer world is no longer the best paradigm for their applications.

 ## How we teach this